flare-foundation/attestation-client/deployment/README.md

 ## Indexer Syncing Times

 To be ready for use, each network must sync its blocks and transactions with the Flare database indexer.
-The Algorand network doesn't have an indexer, so it runs for the actual time the data is needed for.
 For two days worth of data, these are the times that each network requires:

-- ALGO running sync (2 days)
 - BTC ~20 min
 - DOGE ~45 min
-- LTC ~10 min
 - XRP ~2 h

 ## Maintenance